 The two regional transit providers, TTD and TART, work together to provide year-round and seasonal services on the North, East, South and West Shores.
 They also provide commute services to nearby areas such as Truckee to the North, and Carson valley to the East.
-Washoe Regional Transportation Commission, the Town of Truckee, State Departments of Transportation, and private entities such
+Washoe Regional Transportation Commission, the Town of Truckee, State Departments of Transportation, Transportation